Follow our step-by-step guide for updating your resume and creating an online presence.

 If you’re including an email address, make sure that it reads professionally – firstname.lastname@example.org isn’t going to get you any interviews!
 A Gmail address is good to have as it’s considered more ‘current’ than some of the other alternatives.

-Only include your social media handles if they’re relevant – more on this later.
-The exception to this is LinkedIn; which should be included wherever possible.
+Only include your social media handles, a blog or other part of your online presence if they’re relevant – more on this later.
+The exception to this is LinkedIn; this is your online resume which should be included wherever possible.

 4. Start with your work history